tiptenbrink/opaque-borink/opaquebind/README.md

 It exposes four functions on both the server and client: login finish/start and register finish/start; as well as a key generation function.

-`opaquebind` serves as the core library for `opaquepy` and `@tiptenbrink/opaquewasm`, bindings for Python and WebAssembly, respectively.
+`opaque-borink` is useful as a stand-alone library, but also serves as the core library for `opaquepy` and `@tiptenbrink/opaquewasm`, bindings for Python and WebAssembly, respectively.